 The Major Scale module produces pitch voltages representing the notes in the major scale.

-The KEY IN socket is used to control which of 12 keys the scale is based on.
-If no voltage is connected then the key defaults to C.
+A regular 1 V/Octave control voltage fed to the module’s KEY IN socket controls which of the 12 keys is used.
+If nothing is connected then the key defaults to C.

 Individual pitch outputs can be used for transposition, to build chords or be used in generative music patches.